willjatlas/roll_the_bones/README.md

 ## Rules

-Welcome aboard ye scallywags!
+### Welcome aboard ye scallywags!

 Avast, up for a game of Roll the Bones?
 You'll have to be canny!

-Ye have 5 dice, ye get to roll them all and add up your total for that roll but if ye get a two or a five thats bones for you Matey!! those dice won't roll anymore ye get to keep rolling with the rest untill ye run out of dice!! your totall gets added up and that'll be your final score Matey, you might even make the Leaderboard
+- Ye have 5 dice, ye get to roll them all and
+- Add up your total for that roll
+- But if ye get a two or a five
+- Thats bones for you Matey!!
+Those dice won't roll anymore!
+- Ye get to keep rolling with the rest untill ye run out of dice!!
+- Your total gets added up and that'll be your final score Matey, you might even make the Leaderboard!